 Split the world open.
 Man, isn't perspective everything?
 A journey play parading us back and forth that double-edged sword of solitude.

-March 6: Twenty to Five by Nina Segal
+March 6: That Something Exists by Nina Segal

 March 12: 3 Farids by Ramiz Monsef